samirhadii/ItiniReady/README.md

 run the following code to access the smarty streets api in python:
 `pip install smartystreets_python_sdk`

+You will need to get API keys for google places API and smartystreets API

 You will also need to install pytorch and use a huggingface transformer for this project to get started with that, follow the directions at: https://huggingface.co/docs/transformers/installation